 The opinions expressed on this blog are the views of the writer(s) and do not necessarily reflect the views and opinions of the American Mathematical Society.

 Subscribe to Blog via Email

 Tag Archives: algorithms

-This got me thinking about the things that live inside my phone.
 Like much of the world, I seem to live in a permanent state of vexation about technology, privacy, and how to survive in a world where so many access points are guarded by hungry algorithm crunching data trolls.
 This is … Continue reading

 A neural network is one way to achieve machine learning.
 Modeled after the human brain, a neural net teaches a computer how to do some task by processing a huge set of training data.
 The data passes through the network … Continue reading

 A slew of paint colors named by a neural network, including such gems as “turdly” and “rose hork,” made it big last week, with mentions in Ars Technica, The AV Club, and even The Atlantic.
 But for the story straight … Continue reading